datacarpentry/semester-biology/materials/converting-dataframes-vectors.md

 * These two ways of storing data are related to one another
 * A data frame is a bunch of equal length vectors that are grouped together
+* This is why when using `mutate()` and `summarize()` we can use any function that works on a vector
-* So, we can extract vectors from data frames and we can also make data frames from vectors
+* As a result we can extract vectors from data frames and make data frames from vectors

 ### Extracting vectors from data frames